grannycart/by-sound-alone_source/beta-manuscript/5_Chapter.md

 "Sylvia," Hemi said from the sonar station below as he listened to the increased noise of the _Prospect_ in his headset, "at this speed they can definitely follow us on passive sonar without pings."

 "Noted Hemi, thank you."
 Her eyes focused on the depth-under-keel gauge, it rolled back ever so slowly and then it crossed the 20 meter mark.
 Percy slammed her closed fist against the dive alarm.
-"Owen, full down plane, right now."
+"Gregory, full down plane, right now."

-Owen turned the dive plane control wheel, spinning the polished stainless wheel through his fingers quickly until it hit the stop.
+Gregory turned the dive plane control wheel, spinning the polished stainless wheel through his fingers quickly until it hit the stop.
 The bow of the _Prospect_ dropped from under them, and the depth-under-keel gauge fell rapidly towards zero.
 The depth from the surface gauge started climbing quickly in the opposite direction, from 235 to 240, to 245 meters deep.

-"Owen, open the main ballast valves."
+"Gregory, open the main ballast valves."
 Percy said.

 "We're dropping awfully fast Captain, if we open main ballast we're going to hit the bottom and split apart!"

 "Fucking hell kid!
 I'm the fucking Captain."
-She reached over Owen to the ballast tank control panel and flipped open the main ballast valves herself.
+She reached over Gregory to the ballast tank control panel and flipped open the main ballast valves herself.
 They could hear a rush of air escaping above as water flooded into the main ballast tanks from below.

-It was a sound they heard all the time, but at this depth it reminded Owen how unique this sound was to submarines -- on any other ship it was the sound of death.
+It was a sound they heard all the time, but at this depth it reminded Gregory how unique this sound was to submarines -- on any other ship it was the sound of death.
 He was not convinced that in this particular case it would not also be the sound of the _Prospect's_ death -- at the hands of a captain who had snapped under the strain of days without sleep and on a constant edge of terror.

 After hours spent staring at the wall of dials in front of him, with little black needles stubbornly refusing to move, suddenly it seemed like all the dials were climbing or falling -- all in a directions that communicated nothing but doom for the boat.
-The depth was rapidly increasing, their speed was increasing, the ballast tanks were filling with water, and the bottom -- Owen could see it in his head: black and thick, gooey enough that the boat might sink meters into it, yet hard enough that it might break the _Prospect's_ spine when it hit.
+The depth was rapidly increasing, their speed was increasing, the ballast tanks were filling with water, and the bottom -- Gregory could see it in his head: black and thick, gooey enough that the boat might sink meters into it, yet hard enough that it might break the _Prospect's_ spine when it hit.
 The bottom was simply flying up at them.
-Perspiration ran freely down Owen's temples.
+Perspiration ran freely down Gregory's temples.

 Bastian quietly wrapped his long thin fingers around the throttle control, ready to yank it back to reverse the motors... perhaps before Percy even asked him to.
 His other hand reached out in front of him and pressed palm-forward against the steel of the console, in a near-subconscious gesture to brace himself.